tetenyov/sharQ_react/README.md

 # sharQ
-### An educational game for mental calculations training.
+### An educational game for mental calculations training

 ### What for?
 It gives you the opportunity to practice the skill of quick mental calculations on the way to work or just having nothing to do.